2006 Oaxaca rebellion: October 2006

 However, protesters claim the shooting was by a group of armed men against unarmed protesters.
 Oswaldo Ramírez, a photographer for Mexico City daily Milenio, was also shot in the foot.
 Lizbeth Cana, attorney general of Oaxaca, claims the shooting of the protesters was provoked by the protesters themselves and that the armed men who engaged them were upset residents from the area.
 The U.S. ambassador to Mexico, Tony Garza, however, claims the men may have been local police.
 El Universal has identified some of the men as local officials.
 Protesters also allege that the men were police and not local residents.
 Indymedia claims from a first-hand witness that the man who shot Will was an "urban paramilitary" member of the Institutional Revolutionary Party.
 A local news organisation, Centro de Medios Libres, claims that from Will's recovered videotapes, they have found that Pedro Carmona, a paramilitary who was the mayor of Felipe Carrillo Puerto in Santa Lucía del Camino, was the person who shot Bradley Roland Will.
 Another shooting took place later in the day outside the state prosecutor's office, leading to three injuries.

-An Associated Press report by Rebeca Romero (December 11, 2006, 12:33 am (ET)) claims, "Most of the nine victims of the Oaxaca violence have been protesters who were shot by armed gangs..."
+An Associated Press report by Rebeca Romero (11 December 2006, 12:33 am (ET)) claims, "Most of the nine victims of the Oaxaca violence have been protesters who were shot by armed gangs..."
 One protester, in response to the massive denunciations of the state-controlled media, has said, "I saw a young boy shot in the leg, friends around me arrested left and right, bullets flying everywhere.
-The government needed someone to blame, and it came down heaviest on the people at the barricades, especially strategic barricades like Cinco Senores.
+The government needed someone to blame, and it fell heaviest on the people at the barricades, especially strategic ones like Cinco Senores.
 They called us vandals and thieves and delinquents."